SystemCrafters/guix-installer/README.md

 [build workflow](./.github/workflows/build.yaml) to be sure that we aren't adding anything malicious to these builds!

-**A new ISO is produced at least once a week, sometimes more often if we're making improvements to the configuration.**
+**A new `.iso` image is produced at least once a week, sometimes more often if we're making improvements to the configuration.**

 ## Table of Contents
 - [System Crafters Guix Installer](#system-crafters-guix-installer)